scarpent/ledgerbil/syntax/README.md

 ## Building

+VSCode has [TextMate Languages][7] for highlighting YAML/JSON tmLanguage files, and is able to convert between YAML/JSON/XML (plist) formats.
+(This is a fork of [TextMate Languages][6], which is unmaintained.)

 Sublime Text has [PackageDev][4] for working with syntax definition files and tests.
-It can convert YAML/JSON tmLanguage files into the plist (XML) format.
+It also converts YAML/JSON tmLanguage files into the plist (XML) format.

 `ledger.YAML-tmLanguage` is included here in the vscode subdir, and is